-The following retreats are being offered in support of social justice work on the Oregon State University campus: Racial Aikido, Multiracial Aikido, Examining White Identity in a Multicultural World, and Examining White Identity for Faculty and Staff.
-These weekend long retreats were created to promote a campus dialogue about race and racism.
-They engage in the active exploration of the concept of race and how race impacts our lived experiences and interactions.
+There are several retreats that support social change offered at Oregon State: Racial Aikido, Multiracial Aikido, Examining White Identity in a Multicultural World, and Examining White Identity for Faculty and Staff.
+As a partnership between Counseling & Psychological Services (CAPS), Diversity & Cultural Engagement (DCE), Student Leadership & Involvement (SLI), University Housing & Dining Services (UHDS), these weekend long retreats promote a campus dialogue about race and racism.
+Each of the retreats engage in the active exploration of the concept of race and how race influences our lived experiences and interactions.

 Racial Aikido seeks to empower students of color at predominantly White insititutions (PWIs) using the principles of aikido to recognize, respond, and replenish.
 Originally created at the University of Vermont, Racial Aikido acknowledges that people of color may be ill prepared to deal with issues of race and racism as it affects them personally.
 Racial Aikido promotes tools for people of color to maintain a positive self-image and be able to respond to overt and covert racism.